 The truth is, the Almighty is ever anxious to hear the petitions of those who are committed to doing his will (1 Pet.
 3:12).
 Moreover, Jehovah is eternal; he doesn’t get old, and he’s not afflicted with arthritis (Psa.
 90:2)!
 Walsch has watched too many George Burns, “Oh God,” movies.

 How blasphemous!
 If a man could forgive his own sins, there would have been no need for Christ to become incarnate and subsequently die the atoning death at Calvary.
 Salvation is beyond the ability of any human being to achieve on his own merit (Eph.
 2:8-9).
 Man must surrender to Heaven’s plan for redemption (Mk.
 16:16; Acts 2:38; 22:16).

-(3) To top that, Walsch contends that “God” told him that “there’s no distinction between right and wrong.”
+To top that, Walsch contends that “God” told him that “there’s no distinction between right and wrong.”
 Rather, “good and evil are mere illusions.”

 Well, the gentleman’s “god” is a bit confused.
 First, he tells the Oregonian dreamer that there is no such thing as “evil,” and then, this “lord” instructs him to “forgive his own sins.”
-His what?
+His sins?
 How can one “forgive” a mere “illusion” – that which does not even exist?

 Neale Walsch is but another oddity in the modern “Ripley’s Museum” of religious freaks.
 But as long as there are ignorant people—blighted and confused souls who are ever in search of the unusual, even the bizarre—there will be a place for the Walsches of this world.